omahs/flutter/engine/src/flutter/impeller/docs/android_cpu_profile.md

 Open Android Studio.
 You can create a new blank project if you don't have one already.
 You do not need to open the application project nor do you need to run the app via Android Studio.

 > [!TIP]
-> Unless you are already a frequest user of Android Studio, it is recommended that you start with a blank project instead of opening the current project in Android Studio.
+> Unless you are already a frequent user of Android Studio, it is recommended that you start with a blank project instead of opening the current project in Android Studio.
 The location of the various UI elements referenced below may change depending on Android Studio versions or project settings.

 ### Open the Profiler